Welcome to

 Phone: (512) 471-4254

-Freshman applicants seeking admission to any department in the Cockrell School of Engineering must meet the calculus readiness requirement by the official admissions application deadline.
-Admission to all majors in the Cockrell School of Engineering is competitive and automatic admission for eligible Texas applicants is restricted.
+First-year applicants seeking admission to any department in the Cockrell School of Engineering must meet the calculus readiness requirement by the official admissions application deadline.
+Admission to all majors in the Cockrell School of Engineering is competitive, and automatic admission for eligible Texas applicants is restricted.
 Applicants can apply for engineering scholarships.

-For questions related to Freshman Admissions, please contact the Office of Admissions.
-The Office of Admissions makes all undergraduate admissions decisions for Biomedical Engineering.
+Questions about first-year admissions?
+Please contact the Office of Admissions.
+The Office of Admissions makes all undergraduate admissions decisions for the biomedical engineering program.

 Campus Visits

-The BME Academic Advising Office participates in Prospective Freshmen Sessions organized by the Office of Admissions.
-If you are interested in learning more about BME at UT Austin, we strongly suggest that you attend one of these very informative sessions.
-Sign up online.
+The BME Academic Advising Office participates in Undergraduate Info Sessions organized by the Office of Admissions.
+If you are interested in learning more about BME at UT Austin, we strongly suggest that you attend one of these in-person sessions.

-If you are unable to attend a session, BME Peer Advisors in BME 3.308 can also talk with prospective students and their families about what it is like to be a UT Austin BME student.
-We also provide visitors with a packet of information during normal business hours.
+If you are unable to attend a session, BME Peer Advisors in BME 3.308 are available to talk with prospective students and their families about what it is like to be a Texas BME student.
+Visitors can also pick up an information packet during normal business hours.

 External Transfer

-Students currently enrolled at The University of Texas at Austin in another major who wish to change their major to biomedical engineering should follow the Internal Transfer Application Instructions provided by the Cockrell School of Engineering.
+Students currently enrolled at The University of Texas at Austin in another major who wish to change their major to biomedical engineering should visit the Cockrell School of Engineering's Internal Transfer page for more information.

 Undergraduate Laptop Requirement

 All undergraduate students majoring in biomedical engineering are required to have a laptop.
-Ensure your laptop is compliant.
+Ensure your laptop is compliant before starting classes.

 News